ottbot/virsandra/README.md

 for models build with virtus.

-The feature set will likely remain simple, the idea is to not block development of other projects while the implentation of CQL changes quickly.
+The feature set will likely remain simple, the idea is to not block development of other projects while the implantation of CQL changes quickly.

 ## Schema yourself

 At this stage, you're on your own in terms for schema management.
-The gem expects you have maintain table <=> model attribute mappings youself.
+The gem expects you have maintain table <=> model attribute mappings yourself.

 ## Example usage